gh-unit/gh-unit/Documentation/appledoc_include/guide_install_macosx_4-template.markdown

     - Drag `GHUnit.framework` from the project file view into the the Copy Files build phase.
     - Make sure the copy phase appears before any `Run Script` phases.
 - Copy [GHUnitTestMain.m](http://github.com/gabriel/gh-unit/tree/master/Classes-MacOSX/GHUnitTestMain.m) into your project and include in the Test target.
 You should delete the existing main.m file (or replace the contents of the existing main.m with GHUnitTestMain.m).
-- By default, the Tests-Info.plist file includes `MainWindow` for `Main nib file base name`.
+- By default, the Tests-Info.plist file includes `MainMenu` for `Main nib file base name`.
 You should clear this field.
 You can also delete the existing MainMenu.xib and files like TestsAppDelegate.*.
 - Now you can [create and run tests](guide_testing)!